QFlowLearn: QTI 3.0 authoring

 Why Consider Caddy Over Nginx?

-• Simpler Configuration: Caddy uses an intuitive, declarative syntax (the Caddyfile), which often means less nesting and complexity compared to Nginx configs.
+• Simpler Configuration: Caddy uses a declarative Caddyfile, which often means less nesting than an Nginx config.

-• Automatic HTTPS by Default: Caddy handles TLS setup automatically, obtaining certificates from Let’s Encrypt and enabling features like OCSP stapling, HSTS, and HTTP/2 without extra configuration.
+• Automatic HTTPS by Default: Caddy handles TLS setup, obtains Let’s Encrypt certificates, and enables OCSP stapling, HSTS, and HTTP/2 without extra configuration.

 From Boilerplate to Brevity: An Example